 As far back as June 2008, Ross Brawn was doubting whether teams would actually run KERS in 2009.
 His predictions came true, with every manufacturer (and the independent Williams too) developing a system whilst simultaneously being unsure of if they would actually use it.

 2008 also saw a couple of high profile incidents which highlighted the potential dangers of the system.
 Firstly, a KERS failure caused a fire at Red Bull’s factory.
-Shortly afterwards, a BMW mechanic was electrocuted whilst touching a KERS enabled car.
-Whilst these two incidents likely did little to influence teams on whether to use the system, it may have contributed to the general lack of enthusiasm by many key players and it was certainly not good optics.
+Shortly afterwards, a BMW mechanic electrocuted himself touching a KERS enabled car.
+These two incidents likely did little to influence teams on whether to use the syste.
+However, it may have contributed to the general lack of enthusiasm by key players and was certainly not good optics.

 Pioneer or Primitive?

 Perceptions of the technology were quite mixed.
 President of the FIA, Max Mosley, claimed that KERS was “set to revolutionise F1” and make the sport “environmentally friendly, road relevant, and at the cutting edge of future automotive technology.”
-However, objections came from a variety of sources for differing reasons, with claims the system was too expensive, unsafe and not road relevant.
-Perhaps the most damning response came from Toyota, who were world leaders in hybrid technology at the time: The system was primitive.
-Flywheel engineer John Hilton made similar comments, effectively saying that their flywheel system used elsewhere was too good for the F1 regulations at the time.
+However, objections came from a variety of sources for differing reasons.
+There were regular claims that the system was too expensive, unsafe and not road relevant.
+Perhaps the most damning response came from Toyota, who were world leaders in hybrid technology at the time.
+They complained that the system was primitive.
+Flywheel engineer John Hilton made similar comments, suggesting that their flywheel system used elsewhere was too good for the F1.

 Given the costs involved, and the understanding that the benefits of the system may be minimal, there was even a late attempt to block the introduction of KERS until 2010.
-A unanimous vote was required, and every team agreed with the exception of BMW.
-Renault team principle Flavio Briatore called the decision to use it at all a “terrible mistake”, despite Renault eventually running the system.
+A unanimous vote was required, and every team agreed except BMW.
+Renault team principle Flavio Briatore called the decision a “terrible mistake”, despite Renault eventually running the system.

 Uncertainty of Benefits Within Team

 Toyota were the first to confirm they wouldn’t use the system in Australia.
-They also suggested that not using the system would give them competitive advantage, but were still open to using the system later in the season.
+They also suggested that this would give them competitive advantage, but were still open to using it later in the season.
 However, at the start of 2009, most teams had yet to make their mind up about KERS.
-Red Bull, Ferrari, Williams and BMW all agreed that they didn’t know if the system was even worthwhile (despite BMW’s insistence that it should be legal).
+Red Bull, Ferrari, Williams and BMW all agreed that they didn’t know if the system was even worthwhile.
+This was despite BMW’s insistence that it should be legal.

 Although the system could be added and removed from cars relatively easily, the lack of commitment either way from most teams is perhaps surprising.
-A generous interpretation is that teams didn’t want to give too much away, but the reality appeared to be that no-one had figured out if it provided a net benefit or not.
+A generous interpretation is that teams didn’t want to give too much away.
+The reality appeared to be that no-one had figured out if it provided a net benefit or not.